OpenSmock/Molecule/documentation/Create a Component.md

 	package: 'MoleculeTutorial'
 ```

-Next, we need to add the Service and Event Traits as suppliers (of a Service and an Event respectively).
+Next, we need to add the Service and Event interfaces as suppliers (of a Service and an Event respectively).
 ```smalltalk
  MolGPSDataServices>>getAccuracyRadiusInMeters
 	"Gets and return the accuracy of the GPS depending on quality of signal and quantity of connected satellites"